A resident's manual to plumbing your dish-washing machine: all that you require to understand

 FAQ

-What types of plumbing connections are offered for dishwashers?
+What kinds of plumbing connections are offered for dishwashers?

-The different types of connections to the plumbing for dishwashers include direct plumbing, air gap, and high-loop.
+The different types of connections to the plumbing for dishwashers include direct plumbing, air-gap, and high-loop.

-What are the main components of a dishwasher plumbing system?
+What are the most important components of a dishwasher plumbing system?

-What are the most frequent issues that can arise with dishwasher plumbing?
+What are the most common issues that could arise from the plumbing of dishwashers?

-The most frequent issues that occur with dishwasher plumbing include leaks, clogs, and low pressure.
+The most frequent issues that be encountered with dishwasher plumbing are blockages, leaks and low pressure.